pyeventsourcing/esdbclient/README.md

     esdb+discover://admin:changeit@cluster1.example.com?KeepAliveInterval=10000&KeepAliveTimeout=10000

-Please note, the field names and values are case-insensitive.
+Please note, the client is insensitive to the case of fields and values.
 If fields are repeated in the query string, the query string will be parsed without error.
 However, the connection options used by the client will use the value of the first field.
 All the other field-values in the query string with the same field name will be ignored.
 Fields without values will also be ignored.

 If the client's node preference is "leader" and the node becomes a "follower", the client will attempt to reconnect to the current leader when a method